-- 68. The Review Group expressed some scepticism over the benefits of coach tours entering the City, noting that they had not received evidence from other transport industries.
-Principally, Councillors were unsure of the benefits from ultra-short stay tours lasting less than 90 minutes.
-Whilst they have the same environmental and congestion impacts as that of longer coach stays, they did not return an equivalent spend per visitor.
-Furthermore, coach drivers are less likely to use layover facilities if they are only in the City for an hour, meaning they will resort to parking in residential areas.
-It is likely that many visitors on these short stops spend very little. - 69.
-Accordingly, in wanting to have better facilities for coaches, it is hoped that this will extend the length of stay and consequent spend of visitors.
-However, as set out in recommendation one concerning a Vision for the City, the Review Group's preference is always for an overnight stay, given the more immersive experience it provides and greater revenue generation locally. - 70.
-In dealing with nuisance coach parking, the powers and resources available to carry out enforcement action are considered so limited, that it cannot be a sustainable solution.
+- 68. Bath and North East Somerset Council suggest that £180,000 is spent each day in Bath by coach passengers, and spend in Oxford is likely to be higher given that it has more day visitors.
+Research by KPMG suggests that for every £54,000 spent by visitors, an additional job is created.
+The Review Group heard from Experience Oxfordshire that some overseas coach contracts have the potential to bring in spend way in excess of this. - 69.
+The powers and resources available to carry out enforcement action on inappropriate coach parking are considered so limited, that it cannot be a sustainable solution.
 The solution must come from providing sufficient incentives to encourage drivers to use existing and new facilities, rather than seeking enforcement motivators.
-The Review Group discussed at length possible ways to impose sanctions or levies on coach tour operators (for both polluting and nuisance parking reasons), but it was noted that this option may not send a good message to the industry that the City welcomes coaches. - 71.
-Experience Oxfordshire and bus and coach operators emphasised that Oxford is operating in a competitive tourism market, and that any disincentives for coaches to enter the City may result in a loss of visitors, which will have a knock on effect for the visitor economy. - 72.
+The Review Group discussed at length possible ways to impose sanctions or levys on coach tour operators (for both polluting and nuisance parking reasons), but it was noted that this option may not send a good message to the industry that the City welcomes coaches. - 70.
+Experience Oxfordshire and bus and coach operators emphasised that Oxford is operating in a competitive tourism market, and that any disincentives for coaches to enter the City may result in a loss of visitors, which will have a knock on effect for the visitor economy. - 71.
 The review built a clear consensus that the City needs to have short, medium and long term plans for improving coach drop off and layover facilities.
 Drop off locations need to be within close proximity to the city centre, near toilet facilities, and provide sufficient space for coach manoeuvres.
 Consideration should also be given to the wayfinding routes that are likely to be taken, and how the drop-off locations interact with the attractions circuit.
 This will help reduce footfall congestion on busy working streets.